-Consolidated financial statements are prepared for the year 2020-21 in compliance with the provisions of the Companies Act, applicable accounting standards The consolidated statements are prepared on the basis of audited financial statements of the Company, its subsidiaries, associates and joint ventures.
+Consolidated financial statements are prepared for the year 2020-21 in compliance with the provisions of the Companies Act, applicable accounting standards (Accounts) Rules, 2014 are provided in Annexure to this and as prescribed under the SEBI Listing Regulations.
+The consolidated statements are prepared on the basis of audited financial statements of the Company, its subsidiaries, associates and joint ventures.
 These consolidated financial statements along with the Auditor's Report thereon form part of the Company's Annual Report.